-Flammable liquid means a liquid having a flash point of not more than 93°C. Substances and mixtures of this hazard class are assigned to one of four hazard categories on the basis of the flash point and boiling point (See Table 3.3).
+Flammable liquid means a liquid having a flash point of not 93°C. more than Substances and of mixtures this hazard class are assigned to one of four hazard categories the on basis of the flash point and boiling point (See Table 3.3).